jhparchitecture/Guides/audit.md

 ![auditmenu](images/auditmenu.png)

-The **LiveAudit** feature is intended to be a suite of visual feedbacks for the user.
+The **Live Audit** feature is intended to be a suite of visual feedbacks for the user.

 At it's core, this plugin allows us to define a series of "tests" or _audits_ that drawn elements must pass to avoid being highlighted.
 The highlight of these elements **does not print or show up in the final set in any way**.
 It is not a graphic override.